Conditions for Darwinian evolution in compartmentalized autocatalytic reaction networks: Discussion

 \section{Discussion}

-We have studied mathematical models of a very general class of chemical reaction systems consisting of two ACSs competing for a shared resource.
-When enclosed within growing and dividing compartments, such a system is one of the simplest capable of exhibiting the heredity of its compositional state.
-In other words, it can exhibit two distinct compositional states that are stable to the growth and division of the compartment.
-This, along with differential reproduction rates and some sources of variation of the compositional state, is a key property for a chemical system to form a Darwinian population.
+In this work, we studied mathematical models of a very general class of chemical reaction systems in which two ACSs compete for a shared resource.
+When enclosed within growing and dividing compartments, such a system serves as a simple example that exhibits heredity in its compositional state and remains stable with respect to the growth and division of the compartments.
+This, along with differential reproduction rates and compositional-state variation, is a key property for a chemical system to form a Darwinian population.

-Our main result is that such bistable chemical systems exhibit the heredity of their two compositional states when the growth and division cycle parameters lie within certain critical bounds.
-These are bounded by the critical values for these parameters in a serial dilution protocol.
-Thus, a serial dilution experiment, which is much easier to set up in a laboratory than a general growth and division scenario, can be used to test whether a given autocatalytic chemical system can exhibit heredity of its compositional states.